Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 * **Rotation Speed**: The rotation speed of the agent, which is set to `100` by code.
 This is the speed at which the agent rotates when the `A` and `D` keys are pressed.
 Rotation speed is unaffected by the `drag` and `angular drag` properties.
 * **Rotation Angle**: The angle of rotation of the agent, which is `0.25` by code.
 This property is used to dictate the angle of rotating the agent when the `A` and `D` keys are pressed.
 Rotation angle is unaffected by the `drag` and `angular drag` properties.

-### Complex Agent Properties (ML-Agents / Training)

-Please refer to ML-Agents for documentation for a full breakdown of the Agent's Properties: [ML-Agent's Documentation](https://github.com/Unity-Technologies/ml-agents/blob/f442194297f878a84eb60c04eccf7662cbc9ff60/docs/Learning-Environment-Design-Agents.md#L467).
-Here is a brief overview of the properties:

-* **Behavior Parameters**
-This component dictates the policy the agent will follow and includes several sub-settings:

-* **Behavior Name**
-A unique identifier for the agent's behavior.
-Agents with the same name share the same policy.

-* **Vector Observation**
-  + **Space Size**: Defines the length of the vector observation for the agent.
-  + **Stacked Vectors**: Number of previous vector observations to be stacked together.

-* **Actions**
-  + **Continuous Actions**: Number of concurrent continuous actions the agent can take.
-  + **Discrete Branches**: An array defining multiple concurrent discrete actions.

-* **Model**
-Refers to the neural network model used for decision-making.

-* **Inference Device**
-Determines whether to use CPU or GPU during inference.

-* **Behavior Type**
-Sets the mode of operation for the agent:
-  + **Default**: Trains if connected to a Python trainer; otherwise, performs inference.
-  + **Heuristic Only**: Uses a heuristic method for decision-making.
-  + **Inference Only**: Always uses its trained model for decision-making.

-* **Max Step**
-Defines the maximum number of steps an agent can take in an episode.
-Currently, this is not implemented as we have the Health of the agent as the episode termination condition, which is custom to our environment.

 ## GameObjects